lironcohen8/Architecture_Lab_Pipelined_Processor/README.md

 # Architecture_lab_3
-course at TAU university 2022.
+Implementation of pipelined processor for Architecture Lab course at TAU university 2022.